-Have you encountered an unusual source, such as a microfiche or a handwritten manuscript, and are unsure how to accurately cite this in MLA format?
+Have you encountered an unusual source, such as a microfiche or a handwritten manuscript, and are unsure how to accurately cite this in the MLA format?
 Or are you struggling with the dozens of different ways to cite a book?
-If you need a helping hand with creating your citations, the Cite This For Me accurate and powerful generator will get you one step closer to the finishing line.
+If you need a helping hand with creating your citations, Cite This For Me’s accurate and powerful generator and handy MLA format template for each source type will help to get you one step closer to the finishing line.

 Continue reading our handy style guide to learn how to cite like a pro.
 Find out exactly what a citation generator is, how to implement the MLA style in your writing, and how to organize and present your work according to the guidelines.